pandeyg-raj/311_fall25_git/docs/SETUP.md

 ## 2. Generate a new SSH key
 Run the following command (replace your email with the one linked to your GitHub account):

-    ssh-keygen -t ed25519 -C "your_email@example.com"

-If your system does not support Ed25519, use RSA:

     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

 When prompted: